Everton F.C.: Rivalries

 Everton's biggest rivalry is with neighbours Liverpool, against whom the club contests the Merseyside derby.
 The rivalry stems from an internal dispute between Everton officials and the owners of Anfield, which was then Everton's home ground.
-The dispute resulted in Everton moving to Goodison Park and the subsequent formation of Liverpool F.C. in 1892.
+The dispute resulted in Everton moving to Goodison Park and the subsequent formation of Liverpool in 1892.
 Following these events, a fierce rivalry has existed between Everton and Liverpool, albeit one that is generally perceived as more respectful than many other derbies in English football.
 This was illustrated by a chain of red and blue scarves that were linked between the gates of both grounds across Stanley Park as a tribute to the Liverpool fans killed in the Hillsborough disaster.
 The derby is usually a sellout fixture and has been known as the "friendly derby" because both sets of fans can often be seen side by side dressed in red and blue inside both Anfield and Goodison Park.
 On the field, matches have tended to be extremely stormy affairs; the derby has had more red cards than any other fixture in Premier League history.

-The last Merseyside derby at Goodison Park was played on the 12th February 2025 and ended in a 2–2 draw.
+The last Merseyside derby at Goodison Park was played on 12 February 2025 and ended in a 2–2 draw.